umar1997/azure-demo-project/demoApp/README.md

 - They offer high availability, robust security features, and seamless integration with other Azure services, providing a cost-effective and efficient solution for dynamic workloads and infrastructure management.

 ### Set Up
-1. Create a Azure Blob Storage on Azure Portal
+1. Create a Azure Virtual Machine on Azure Portal
 <br>
 https://portal.azure.com/#create/Microsoft.VirtualMachine-ARM